-- 7.0 Rider Support Vehicle (RSV) - 7.1 General - Each Racer must start the Race with a Support Vehicle, each with a minimum of two licensed drivers.
-Prior to the Race all Support Vehicles must be inspected.
-The following applies to all Support Vehicles: - They must be properly registered & must have at least the minimum insurance required by law. - Must carry copies of insurance policies or other proof of insurance documents. - Drivers must possess a valid operator's license for the vehicle being operated. - Must have Race Signage. - All Support Vehicles must Effective Head lights (Roof Mounted Amber Lights Are Recommended) a Slow Moving Vehicle Triangle, - Must have at least one cell phone which is capable of sending/receiving text messages AND steps must have been taken to send/receive information as required by Race HQ. - A motorcycle cannot be a Support vehicle. - 7.2 Rider Support Vehicle (RSV) - Each Racer must be supported by a RSV.
-The following applies to Follow Vehicles: 24 hour Team Riders need One RSV per 6 Riders - The Rider Support Vehicle (RSV) designated as the Follow Vehicle may change during the Race.
-Race HQ or a Race Official must be notified if a Follow Vehicle is being replaced. - Must have a minimum of two Crew Members with driver's licenses at all times when following a Racer. - Although a Racer may enter the Race with two or more Follow Vehicles meeting all the requirements of a Follow Vehicle, only the vehicle following the Racer will be termed the Follow Vehicle. - Music and PA systems may be installed, but their use MUST BE CURTAILED in residential areas, particularly during hours of darkness. - ONLY the Follow Vehicle will be allowed to operate Music and/or PA Systems.
+- 7.0 Rider Support Vehicle (RSV) - 7.1 General - Applies to the riders using RSVS, which needs to be registered - Prior to the Race all Support Vehicles must be inspected.
+The following applies to all Support Vehicles: - They must be properly registered & must have at least the minimum insurance required by law. - Drivers must possess a valid operator's license for the vehicle being operated. - Must have Race Signage. - All Support Vehicles must Effective Head lights (Roof Mounted Amber Lights Are Recommended) a Slow Moving Vehicle Iriangle, - Must have at least one cell phone which is capable of sending/receiving text messages AND steps must have been taken to send/receive information as required by Race HQ.

+• 7.2 Rider Support Vehicle (RSV)

+- The Rider Support Vehicle (RSV) designated as the Follow Vehicle may change during the Race.
+Race HQ or a Race Official must be notified if a Follow Vehicle is being replaced. - Must have driver with valid driver's licenses at all times when following a Racer. - Although a Racer may enter the Race with two or more Follow Vehicles meeting all the requirements of a Follow Vehicle, only the vehicle following the Racer will be termed the Follow Vehicle. - Music and PA systems may be installed, but their use MUST BE CURTAILED in residential areas, particularly during hours of darkness.